 Take vitamin D

 If you’re taking a supplement, make sure it contains vitamin D. “Vitamin D is required for the body to successfully absorb calcium from the gastrointestinal tract,” Dr. Lee says.
-In addition to supplements, “good sources of vitamin D include fatty fish, egg yolks, and milk fortified with vitamin D.” It’s best obtained though food sources, but it can be difficult to get a sufficient amount through diet, Dr. Abelson says.
-Here are easy ways to eat more vitamin D-rich foods.
+In addition to supplements, “good sources of vitamin D include fatty fish, egg yolks, and milk fortified with vitamin D.” It’s best obtained through food sources, but it can be difficult to get a sufficient amount through diet, Dr. Abelson says.

-You can also try to get vitamin D though sun exposure (10 to 15 minutes a day)—the body manufactures vitamin D in response to sunlight.
+You can also try to get vitamin D through sun exposure (10 to 15 minutes a day)—the body manufactures vitamin D in response to sunlight.
 But, “most Americans, especially in colder climates, do not get enough sun exposure to generate enough natural vitamin D, and thus supplementation is essential,” Dr. Lee says.
-In addition, sun exposure can result in an increased risk of skin cancer, Dr. Abelson says, so supplementation may be preferred.
-Find out how to get vitamin D without the sun.
+However, excessive sun exposure, especially without sunscreen, can increase the risk of skin cancer, Dr. Abelson says, so supplementation may be preferred.

 Serve yourself soy

-Try these tasty ways to add soy to your diet—it just might protect against osteoporosis.
 Soy contains not only calcium but also plant estrogens, and it seems to help maintain bone density.
 “Just half a cup of tofu contains 400 milligrams of calcium,” Palinski-Wade says.
-“The isoflavones in tofu may also aid in preventing osteoporosis after menopause,” according to research.
 Substitute soy flour for regular flour in recipes from pancakes to cupcakes.
 Nibble on roasted soybean “nuts” instead of peanuts.
 Reach for soy cereal and soy cheeses.
 Make malts and smoothies with soy milk.